 Crisis Response

-Now with over 33,500 registered volunteers, we have evolved to become leaders of second wave crisis response, helping communities recover after disaster.
+From our beginnings in the wake of the 2010 Christchurch earthquake, SVA has evolved to become a leader of second wave crisis response, helping communities recover after disaster.

-SVA seeks to develop community resilience and preparedness, as well as support community recovery, by:
+As extreme weather events in Aotearoa are becoming more frequent and intense, we continue to build community preparedness, as well as support community recovery, by:

-• Providing our university clubs with ongoing training, resources and equipment to respond safely and quickly in a crisis
+• Providing our university club members with ongoing training, resources and equipment to respond safely and quickly in a crisis;

-• Working with local and national bodies to deliver safe and effective spontaneous volunteer management in a crisis situation.
+• Working with local and national bodies to plan for and deliver safe and effective spontaneous volunteer management in a crisis situation.

 Take a look at our ten year anniversary video, remembering the 22nd February 2011 and reflecting on the impact of over our first ever major mobilisation.